Front-Line Readiness: The Metrics That Drive Faster Vehicle Turnaround

 Inventory Velocity

 Faster FLR means faster inventory turns.
+Industry targets for used vehicles are 8-12 turns annually, with top-performing dealer groups achieving 13+ turns per year.
 Higher turn rates mean more profit opportunities from the same capital investment.
+Best practice is maintaining at least 55% of inventory under 30 days of age.

 Customer Experience

 Sale-ready vehicles mean satisfied customers.
-Nothing damages a deal like discovering needed repairs after a customer is ready to buy.
+Nothing damages a deal faster than discovering needed repairs after a customer is ready to buy, or having to explain that the vehicle they saw online isn’t actually available because it’s still in the shop.

 Competitive Advantage

-Dealerships that consistently move vehicles to front-line faster can respond to market demand more quickly and capitalize on opportunities competitors miss.
+Dealerships that consistently move vehicles to the front line faster can respond to market demand more quickly and capitalize on opportunities competitors miss.
+When a specific model is trending in your market, the dealer who gets it to the lot first wins the customer.

 Key FLR Metrics to Track